shitianle77/Allele_auto/README.md

 ```
-cat SA.gff
+cat Zo_SA.gff
 # chr01A	Zo_SA_chr01A_1	1954	4056	+	1	Zo_SA_chr01A_1.1
 # chr01A	Zo_SA_chr01A_2	15433	24328	+	2	Zo_SA_chr01A_2.1

-cat SB.gff
+cat Zo_SB.gff
 # chr01B	Zo_SB_chr01B_1	2566	8399	+	1	Zo_SB_chr01B_1.1
 # chr01B	Zo_SB_chr01B_2	9305	13618	-	2	Zo_SB_chr01B_2.1
 ```
-Each column is chromosome number, gene name, start location, end location, strand, order of each chromosome (starting from 1) and original id and not read.
+##Each column is chromosome number, gene name, start location, end location, strand, order of each chromosome (starting from 1) and original id and not read.

-For more information, please refer to: https://wgdi.readthedocs.io/en/latest/usage.html
+##For more information, please refer to: https://wgdi.readthedocs.io/en/latest/usage.html

 **Note:** To facilitate the subsequent process, we have renamed the gene IDs, with the correspondence between the original and updated gene IDs provided in the two files (rename_SA.genelist and rename_SB.genelist).